wasawuu/mfc-node/README.md

 ===========

 1. Install [Node.js](https://nodejs.org/download/) (tested with 4.6.x and 6.3.x).
-2. Download and unpack the [code](https://github.com/sstativa/mfc-node/archive/v2.zip).
+2. Download and unpack the [code](https://github.com/sstativa/mfc-node/archive/master.zip).
 3. Open Terminal (macOS) or Command Prompt (Windows) and go into the directory where you unpacked the files.
-4. Install requirements by running `npm install` in the same directory as `main.js` is.
+4. Install requirements by running `npm install` in the same directory as `main.js` is (Windows users have to install [Git](https://git-scm.com/download/win)).
 5. Edit `config.yml` file and set desirable values for `captureDirectory`, `completeDirectory`, `modelScanInterval`.
 6. Install [ffmpeg](https://www.ffmpeg.org/download.html).
 For Windows users, copy `ffmpeg.exe` into same directory as `main.js` is.